-There’s ample free parking in front of the San Tan Justice Court.
-Parking is rarely an issue.
+There’s free parking in front of the San Tan Justice Court.
+If the front parking lot is full, there’s additional parking in back.
 There’s no covered parking stalls, but there’s handicap parking near the entrance.

 Who is the San Tan Justice Court Judge?

 Judge Samuel Goodman is the elected Justice of the Peace for San Tan Justice Court.
 He’s held the elected position since 2004.
-While Judge Goodman is not a lawyer, he’s an elected official with legal training.
+While Judge Goodman isn’t a lawyer, he’s an elected official with legal training.
 He completed the requisite Justice of the Peace training and is one of the more knowledgeable Justices due to his years of experience.
-Prior to being elected, Judge Goodman served as a pro tem judge in various courts in Maricopa and Pinal counties; he also worked for the Arizona Supreme Court.
+Previously, Judge Goodman served as a pro tem judge in various justice courts; he also worked for the Arizona Supreme Court.
 His father, Gail Goodman, was the Judge of the East Mesa Justice Court.

 Tobin Law Office Provides Experienced and Aggressive Criminal Defense at the San Tan Justice Court.

 Tobin Law Office is located off the US 60, a few miles north of San Tan Regional Court Center.
-Being so close, we consider the San Tan Justice Court our home court.
-Mr. Tobin, and his family, are also Chandler residents, living a short distance from San Tan Regional Court Center.
+We also have a second office at the crossroads of Ray and the 101.
+Being so close, we consider San Tan Justice Court our home court.
+Mr. Tobin also lives a short distance from San Tan Regional Court Center.

-Practicing at the San Tan Justice Court often, Tobin Law Office is familiar with the San Tan Justice Court’s Judge and the Prosecuting Attorneys.
-Attorney Timothy Tobin is also a former prosecutor of the Maricopa County Prosecutor’s Office—the same office responsible for prosecuted San Tan Justice Court cases.
-For those reasons, Tobin Law Office is experienced in the nuances and details of the San Tan Justice Court.
+Practicing at San Tan Justice Court often, Tobin Law Office is familiar with the San Tan Justice Court’s Judge and the Prosecuting Attorneys.
+Attorney Timothy Tobin is also a former prosecutor of the Maricopa County Prosecutor’s Office—the same office that prosecutes San Tan Justice Court cases.
+For those reasons, Tobin Law Office is experienced in the nuances and details of San Tan Justice Court.

-If you’re facing criminal charges at the San Tan Justice Court, it’s important to seek a criminal defense attorney who’s familiar with, and frequently practice at, the San Tan Justice Court.
+If you’re facing criminal charges at San Tan Justice Court, it’s important to seek a criminal defense attorney who frequently practice at San Tan Justice Court.
 It’s also helpful if that attorney formerly prosecuted for the Maricopa County Attorney’s Office, which provides insight to the other side.
 Lastly, it’s important to hire an attorney that will dedicate the necessary time and energy to your San Tan Justice Court Case.

 Refer to Your Paperwork For Your First Court Date at the San Tan Justice Court.

 You should have police paperwork listing the first court appearance in the San Tan Justice Court.
-Your first court appearance at the San Tan Justice Court is the Arraignment (Initial Appearance).
+Your first court appearance at the San Tan Justice Court is the Arraignment.

-What to do at your Initial Appearance (Arraignment) at the San Tan Justice Court.
+What to do at your first court appearance at San Tan Justice Court.

 After parking, you’ll go through security and a metal detector.
-Do not bring illegal items into court because you’ll be immediately arrested.
-Once through security, you’ll go past the service windows and down the courtroom hallway.
-Go down the hallway and turn left into the Courtroom labeled San Tan Justice Court.
-Once in the courtroom, look for a sign in sheet.
-Signing in helps ensure your case is heard sooner.
+Do not bring illegal items into court because you’ll be arrested.
+Once through security, check in at the clerk’s window straight ahead.
+There are clearly marked signs directing which window to check in at.
+Once check in, you’ll go down the hallway and turn left into the courtroom labeled San Tan Justice Court.
 Remember to be quiet and respectful while in the courtroom.
 Avoid talking and don’t use cell phones or reading materials.
 When your name is called, step forward to politely address the Judge.

 What should I wear and bring to the San Tan Justice Court?